 - TDD makes for a controlled and realistic pace of development

-- TDD helps in avoiding difficulties to analysts and designers.
+- It helps in avoiding difficulties for analysts and designers.

-- TDD helps developers to work on small pieces of code only
+- Helps developers to work on small pieces of code only

 - The tests help them to save them from mistakes and other errors

 Finally, there are many companies that use TDD extensively.
-Whilst, some of them aren’t sure fully about its core philosophy to the improvement of Development process, most however, know and support TDD and try to see how they can apply the process to arrive at an over all success.
+Whilst, some of them aren’t sure fully about its core philosophy to the improvement of the development process, most, however, know and support TDD and try to see how they can apply the process to arrive at overall success.